TARO958/PROJET_INFOMETEO-AMAURY-SAMUEL/README.md

 - A : Displays data from the French Astral Lands

   ###  SORTING PARAMETERS [ NOT REQUIRED | MAXIMUM : 1 | DEFAULT : AVL ]
-- tab : Bubble sort
+- tab : Sort by chained list
 - abr : Binary tree sorting
 - avl : Sort by binary search tree